⚓ U.S. Navy — Amphibious Ships

 De Soto County LST-1171

-The De Soto County LST-1171 consisted of 7 vessels.
-Like all U.S. Navy amphibious ships built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard De Soto County LST-1171 ships may have been exposed to asbestos fibers.
+The De Soto County LST-1171 was a class of U.S. Navy amphibious ships from the asbestos era, led by USS De Soto County (LST-1171).
+Its 7 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard De Soto County LST-1171 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard De Soto County LST-1171 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy amphibious ships built before approximately 1980.
-Common sources of asbestos exposure aboard De Soto County LST-1171 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy amphibious ships built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to amphibious ships, see the Amphibious Ships asbestos overview ›
+For the full amphibious ships exposure overview, see the Amphibious Ships asbestos guide ›

 At-Risk Ratings Aboard De Soto County LST-1171 Ships